Learning Audio-Visual Dereverberation: Introduction

 For the modeling challenge, we introduce an end-to-end approach called Visually-Informed Dereverberation of Audio (VIDA).
 VIDA consists of a Visual Acoustics Network (VAN) that learns reverberation properties of the room geometry, object locations, and speaker position.
 Coupled with a multi-modal UNet dereverberation module, it learns to remove the reverberations from a single-channel audio stream.
 In addition, we propose an audio-visual (AV) matching loss to enforce consistency between the visually-inferred reverberation features and those inferred from the audio signal.
 We leverage the outputs of our model for multiple downstream tasks: speech enhancement, speech recognition, and speaker identification.

-Next, to address the training data challenge, we develop a new large-scale audio-visual dataset using SoundSpaces~\cite{chen_soundspaces_2020}, a 3D simulator for real-world scanned environments that allows both visual and acoustic rendering.
+Next, to address the training data challenge, we develop SoundSpaces-Speech, a new large-scale audio-visual dataset based on SoundSpaces~\cite{chen_soundspaces_2020}, a 3D simulator for real-world scanned environments that allows both visual and acoustic rendering.
 Our data approach inserts ``clean" audio voices together with a 3D humanoid model at various positions within an array of indoor environments, then samples the images and properly reverberating audio when placing the receiver microphone and camera at other positions in the same house.
 This strategy allows sampling realistic audio-visual instances coupled with ground truth raw audio to train our model, and it has the added benefit of allowing controlled studies that vary the parameters of the capture setting. \KG{As we will show, the data also supports sim2real transfer for applying our model to real audio-visual observations.}

-Our main contributions are to 1) present the task of audio-visual dereverberation, 2) address it with a new multi-modal modeling approach and a novel reverb-visual matching loss, 3) provide a benchmark evaluation framework built on SoundSpaces as well as real data, and 4) demonstrate the utility of AV dereverberation for multiple practical tasks.
+Our main contributions are to 1) present the task of audio-visual dereverberation, 2) address it with a new multi-modal modeling approach and a novel reverb-visual matching loss, 3) provide a benchmark evaluation framework built on both SoundSpaces-Speech and real data, and 4) demonstrate the utility of AV dereverberation for multiple practical tasks.
 We first train and evaluate our model on 82 large-scale real-world environments---each a multi-room home containing a variety of objects---coupled with speech samples from the LibriSpeech dataset~\cite{librispeech}.
 We consider both near-field and far-field settings where the human speaker is in-view or quite far from the camera, respectively.
 The proposed model outperforms methods restricted to the audio stream, and improves the state of the art for \KG{multiple tasks with} speech enhancement.
 We also show that our model trained in simulation can transfer directly to real-world data.
-Overall, our work shows the potential for speech enhancement models to leverage room acoustics by seeing the 3D environment.
+Overall, our work shows the potential for speech enhancement models to benefit from seeing the 3D environment.